oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 We have [a few sample interactions](../playground/src/index.js).

-Not all methods used this sample are permitted on the public oasis-node instance.
+Not all methods used in this sample are permitted on the public oasis-node instance.
 See the Advanced deployment section below for how to set up your own node with a custom set of enabled methods.